-Any student who believes that he/she has been the object of, or witness to, sex/gender discrimination or harassment or inappropriate conduct of a sexual nature is encouraged to file a complaint by submitting a complaint form with the student's principal (except for situations covered in the following paragraph).
-Such a complaint may also be filed by the student's parent/legal guardian.
-(See complaint form).
+Any student who feels that he/she has been the object of sexual harassment is encouraged to file a complaint with the student's principal (except for situations covered in the following paragraph).
+Such a complaint may be filed by the student's parent/legal guardian.

-Under no circumstances will a student be required to first report allegations of sex/gender discrimination or harassment or inappropriate conduct of a sexual nature to the principal if that person is the individual the student is accusing of the harassment.
-In such cases, the student or the student's parent/legal guardian should file the complaint with the district's Title IX coordinator.
+Under no circumstances will a student be required to first report allegations of harassment to the principal if that person is the individual the student is accusing of the harassment.
+In such cases, the student or the student's parent/legal guardian will contact the director of personnel.